stheakanath/starblender/README.md

 Why Open Source?
 ---------------

-I want future astrophysicists to use this program, make it more efficient and use it for their own research, because research is a team oriented activity.
+I want future astrophysicists to use this program, make it more efficient and use it for their own research to allow for farther star spectroscopy.

 How to Use
 ---------------